Washington State Senate Passes Bill Removing Exemption For Measles Vaccine

 The Centers for Disease Control and Prevention recommends all children get two doses of the MMR vaccine, starting with the first dose at 12 through 15 months of age, and the second dose at 4 through 6 years of age.
 Two doses of MMR vaccine are 97 percent effective against measles and 88 percent effective against mumps.

-Sen. Annette Cleveland, who sponsored the bill, represents part of Clark County, which has been the site of a measles outbreak.
+State Sen. Annette Cleveland, who sponsored the bill, represents part of Clark County, which has been the site of a measles outbreak.
 There have been 73 confirmed cases in Clark County since the start of the year, but there are no new confirmed cases since March 18.

 "My community is under threat," said Cleveland, according to The Seattle Times.
 "A vote against this bill is a vote against public health."

-But Sen. Ann Rivers, who also represents a portion of Clark County, said it should be up to parents whether to have their children vaccinated.
-"We keep hearing 'science is settled,'" she said, according to the Times.
+But state Sen. Ann Rivers, who also represents a portion of Clark County, said it should be up to parents whether to have their children vaccinated.
+"We keep hearing 'science is settled,' " she said, according to the Times.
 "It's not settled."

 All 50 states have legislation requiring schoolchildren to be vaccinated.
-According to the National Conference of State Legislatures, all states permit medical exemptions, and all but three (California, Mississippi, and West Virginia) allow religious exemptions.
-Washington is one of 17 states that permits philosophical objections to school immunization requirements.
+According to the National Conference of State Legislatures, all states permit medical exemptions, and all but three (California, Mississippi and West Virginia) allow religious exemptions.
+Washington is one of 17 states that permit philosophical objections to school immunization requirements.

 California removed its personal beliefs exemption in 2015, which also included religious objections.